Amit-Khati/js-playground/02_Random_Number_Guesser/README.md

 # 🎲 02 Random Number Guesser

 A simple **console-based guessing game** where the computer generates a random number and you try to guess it.
-Built as part of my JavaScript practice projects.

 ---